takiszourntos/teaching/lambton/2020/winter/ese2025/bash/bigdata/mean/README.md

 Your BASH script, findtemp.sh, should filter the output of query.sh to produce an output with the proper name of the site, rather than a file name.
 Your script should be used as follows:

 $ ./findtemp.sh 1948 318

 MONTICELLO

 1948

 -9.5

+## Exercise
+Now, compose a BASH script to create a file, testdata.dat, which contains climate data for a specific site over a number of years.
+Your script, called testgen.sh, should be used as follows:

+$ ./testgen.sh 218 1948 1997

+where 218 represents the site location, 1948 the start year, and 1997 the final year.
+The generated file, testdata.dat, should look something like:

+$ cat testdata.dat

+KAPUSKASING

+1948

+-3.6

+KAPUSKASING

+1949

+-5.2

+.
+.
+.

+KAPUSKASING

+1997

+2.6

+-9999

+-9999

+-9999

+where the three rows of -9999 are included to indicate the end of the valid data.
+These will be useful for our C-code.